Play Go Now!

 Go is a two-person strategic board game, invented in China millennia ago (Confucius wrote about it), and still played today just as it was then.
 Wildly popular in Asia, it is oddly unknown here, one of the West's best-kept secrets.
 Welcome to a small but growing "in" group who have discovered the ultimate mind sport!

 Go is the essence of simplicity.
 The rules and object of Go can be stated in nine words: "Take turns placing stones; control more of the board."
 That's it!
-But without further understanding of implications of those words, new players often find the game puzzling.
+But without further understanding of the meaning and implication of those words, new players often find the game a little confusing.

 Go is also the essence of complexity.
-The absence of arbitrary conventions means that a player can play anywhere on the 361 intersections of the board.
-As a result, the number of possible games far, far exceeds the number of subatomic particles in the known universe!
+A player can place a stone on any of the 361 intersections of the board.
+As a result, the number of possible positions far exceeds the number of subatomic particles in the known universe!
 If you seek quick mastery, look elsewhere.
 But for those who are looking for a game with fathomless depths of understanding, worthy of time spent, you have come to the right place.
-If you aren't convinced yet, have a look at The American Go Association's "Top Ten Reasons To Play Go."
+If you still aren't intrigued, have a look at The American Go Association's "Top Ten Reasons To Play Go."

 Our video library can teach you how to play, click here for more help »